orb-community/pktvisor/centralized_collection/prometheus/README.md

 **PKTVISORD_ARGS optionally allows a semicolon delimited list of arguments to handle arguments such as bpf filters that may contain whitespace*

-Example with Geo enabled with bpf filter (assuming files are located in `/usr/local/geo`):
+Example with Geo enabled and bpf filter (assuming files are located in `/usr/local/geo`):

 ```shell
 docker pull ns1labs/pktvisor-prom-write